 Types of tea

-The act of tasting is a far more complex mecanism than we might imagine.
-To taste something we need our five senses, to different degrees.
-When we taste a tea, several small events take place, each associated with a different sense.
+The act of tasting is far more complex than you might imagine, calling on all five of our senses to various degrees.
+When we taste tea, a series of micro-events unfolds, each associated with a different sense